prarthana1998/add-dev-jokes/README.md

 ---

-A programmer in a smaller office is having issues working with large data sets and says, "Man, I suck at memory allocation, could you give me a couple of pointers?"
+A programmer in a smaller office is having issues working with large data sets and says, <br>
+"Man, I suck at memory allocation, could you give me a couple of pointers?" <br>
-To which a coworker replies,
+To which a coworker replies, <br>
 "0x402228, 0x402500, 0x401ed9"

 ---